 In addition, we may decide that clients are not suitable for therapy.
 In such cases we will liaise with the student’s GP (or other relevant services) to arrange onward referral where appropriate.

-Below are the definitions of the five therapeutic modalities which we offer and an idea of the type of client they are most suitable for.
+Below are the definitions of the four therapeutic modalities which we offer and an idea of the type of client they are most suitable for.

 Wellbeing Officers provide first line guidance, advice and support to students on a variety of general wellbeing issues, such as those relating to health, personal relationships and emotional wellbeing.